 If you’d like to store your children’s photographic efforts away from your own, First Camera offers a really simple solution.
-This app stores photographs taken through the app within the app itself.
-There are also child friendly features like a large button to press when you take a photo and there are fun editing features like stickers, filters and paint colours to add.
+This app store photographs taken through the app within the app itself.
+There are also child-friendly features like a large button to press when you take a photo and there are fun editing features like stickers, filters and paint colours to add.
 To protect your child’s safety the app doesn’t share to social platforms or tag locations on photos.
 As an added bonus, the app is also free to download.

 For older kids that love adding creative touches to their images, PicsArt is an easy to use app that can be used to apply special effects, create collages or add stickers.
 It has some really easy to use photo editing software too.
 Be aware that though this app is free to download, it does offer in-app purchases.
 So, to avoid kids going on a spending spree, you’ll want to work on things together and turn off Wi-Fi and data.
-Once you have created a special image you’d like to keep, save or download the photograph and think about printing it on to canvas to put on display.
+Once you have created a special image you’d like to keep, save or download the photograph and think about printing it onto canvas to put on display.

 Have your children gotten into kids photo apps on your smartphone?
 Take a look at our post Getting children into photography to encourage their interest further.